jonnonz1/nz-statute-book/acts/public/2012/building-amendment-act-2012.md

     (b) review the Act as necessary.

 ### 54 Meaning of party
-(1) Section 176 is amended by repealing paragraph (c) and substituting the following paragraph:.
+(1) Section 176 is amended by repealing paragraph (c) and substituting the following paragraph:
   (c) the owner or, if there is more than 1 owner, any of the owners:
-(2) Section 176 is amended by inserting the following paragraph after paragraph (d):.
+(2) Section 176 is amended by inserting the following paragraph after paragraph (d):
   (da) any person to whom a notice to fix relating to the relevant building work has been issued under section 164:

 ### 55 Application for determination
-(1) Section 177(2)(c) and (d) are amended by omitting code compliance certificate and substituting in each case consent completion certificate.
+(1) Section 177(2)﻿(c) and (d) are amended by omitting code compliance certificate and substituting in each case consent completion certificate.
 (2) Section 177(2) is amended by adding the following paragraph:
   (g) in the case of commercial building work,—
     (i) a risk profile or an approved risk profile:
     (ii) a quality assurance system or an approved quality assurance system.

 ### 56 Appeals to District Court
-Section 208(1) is amended by repealing paragraph (aa) and substituting the following paragraph:.
+Section 208(1) is amended by repealing paragraph (aa) and substituting the following paragraph:
   (aa) a direction as to costs given under section 190(2); or

 ### 57 Territorial authority must keep information about buildings
-(1) Section 216(2)(b)(iva) is amended by omitting memoranda and substituting records of work and certificates of work.
+(1) Section 216(2)﻿(b)﻿(iva) is amended by omitting memoranda and substituting records of work and certificates of work.
-(2) Section 216(2)(b) is amended by inserting the following paragraphs after paragraph (iva):.
+(2) Section 216(2)﻿(b) is amended by inserting the following paragraphs after paragraph (iva):
   (ivb) statutory declarations provided by owner-builders:
   (ivc) if applicable, the specified intended life of the building:
 (3) Section 216 is amended by inserting the following subsection after subsection (2):